AMEEXX/Open_Later_Rust/README.md

-# OpenLater - Time Capsule Application
+# OpenLater - Future Vault Application

 ##  Project Concept
 **OpenLater** is a future vault application that allows users to create messages for their future selves.
 Users write personal notes, set a future unlock date, and the message remains sealed until that date arrives.